easy-coding-standard/easy-coding-standard/README.md

 Let's say you want to include `*.phpt` files.

-- Create a class in `src/Finder/PhptFilesProvider.php`
+- Create a class in `src/Finder/PhpAndPhptFilesProvider.php`
-- Implement `Symplify\EasyCodingStandard\Contract\Finder\ExtraFilesProviderInterface`
+- Implement `Symplify\EasyCodingStandard\Contract\Finder\CustomSourceProviderInterface`
-- Register it as services to `easy-coding-standard.neon`:
+- Register it as services to `easy-coding-standard.neon` like any other Symfony service:

     ```yaml
     services:
-        - App/Finder/PhptFilesProvider
+        App/Finder/PhpAndPhptFilesProvider: ~
     ```

-The `PhptFilesProvider` might look like this:
+The `PhpAndPhptFilesProvider` might look like this:

 ```php
 namespace App\Finder;